aripalo/go-delightful/README.md

 	// Print "debug" message in dark gray.
-	// Only printed if in verbose mode. message.Debug("⚙️", "This is only visible if in verbose mode")
+	// Only printed if in verbose mode. message.Debug("", "This is only visible if in verbose mode") // passing empty string for emoji disables it

 	// Print "info" message in gray.
-	message.Info("", "Just something for your information.") // passing empty string for emoji disables it
+	message.Info("ℹ️", "Just something for your information.")

 	// Print "prompt" message in cyan.
-	// Does not actually read input, only shows the "question". message.Prompt("🖋️", "Input your name:")
+	// Does not actually read input, only shows the "question". message.Prompt("🙋", "Input your name:")

 	// Actually query the name via stdin reader := bufio.NewReader(os.Stdin)